worldwidewaves/Cookie-Stonks/README.md

 Cookie Clicker Stock Market Helper

 ## Description
-Quick script that displays the [Resting Value](https://cookieclicker.fandom.com/wiki/Stock_Market) (Every minute, the value of each stock is gradually shifted toward this value by 2%) and the percentage value of the actual stock price at the moment corresponding with its resting value.
+Quick script that displays the [Resting Value](https://cookieclicker.fandom.com/wiki/Stock_Market) (Every minute, the value of each stock is gradually shifted toward this value by 2%) and the percentage value of the stock price at the moment corresponding with its resting value (if the price of the stock atm = resting value of the stock, percentage = 100%).

 ## Installation